-For a full-time doctoral student deemed able to proceed towards a doctoral degree, the licentiate degree shall be earned or the midway seminar held within no more than three years, unless special circumstances exist.
-If the licentiate degree is earned or the midway seminar is held or planned after more than 3 years, the reason for this must be explained in writing by the principal supervisor and approved by the Head of Department.
+For full-time doctoral students deemed able to proceed towards a doctoral degree, the seminar shall be held within no more than three years, unless special circumstances exist.
+If the seminar is held, or planned, after more than three years, the reasons for this must be explained in writing by the principal supervisor and approved by the head of department.